gemambu/MadridShops/readme.md

 ### Additional features

 - Icon and background of the application.
 Generated with [logojoy.com] (https://logojoy.com).
-Assets generated with [makeappicon.com] (makeappicon.com)
+Assets generated with [makeappicon.com](makeappicon.com)
-- _Easter egg_ sponsored by the wikiquote dedicated to [Gran Chiquito de la Calzada] (https://es.wikiquote.org/wiki/Chiquito_de_la_Calzada).
+- _Easter egg_ sponsored by the wikiquote dedicated to [Gran Chiquito de la Calzada](https://es.wikiquote.org/wiki/Chiquito_de_la_Calzada).
 The easter egg can be seen testing the non-connection of the device, and from the button of the community of Madrid that appears in the main screen :)

 ### Possible improvements